SkoolNotes/Taproot/21ENG301/KBdThereThereEssayOutline.md

 	- Tony still feels the Indian culture deep down
 		- "I tightened my chin strap.
 I looked at my face.
 The Drome.
 I didn’t see it there.
 I saw an Indian.
 I saw a dancer."
 			- To Tony (and other Urban Indians), embracing Indian culture (i.e. regalia) helps with overcoming the Drome (i.e. Urban Indian burden).
+		- Tony's actions in last chapter
+			- ""

 # Essay